jonathankerth/resume-template/README.md

 ## Features

-- Crafted with ❤️ by Jonathan Gallard-Kerth
+- Crafted with ❤️ by Jonathan Gallardo-Kerth
 - Use HTML, CSS, and JavaScript to create your resume
 - Customizable and unique design
 - Showcase your skills, projects, and experience in a creative way